ProgramingMaster/finalproject/README.md

 first one) will appear to show what weights to put on the bar to get to that weight.

   The calculation section is what makes this app a *barbell* strength training app.
-You could still use it to keep track of any exercises you have that uses weights.
+You could still use it to keep track of any exercises you have that use weights.
 But unless you're using a 45lb barbell, the calculations won't work.

   ###__Logout__